rei/rei-cedar-docs/docs/components/chips/README.md

 ## Icon Slots

 Use `icon-left` or `icon-right` slots to pass icons into a chip.
-Place the X icon to remove a chip in the icon-right slot only.
+Place the X remove icon in the icon-right slot only.
 Place other icons in the icon-left slot.
 Use only one icon per chip.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
  :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrChip, IconHeartStroke, IconXSm'})">